gkapfham/sbst2016-paper/README.md

 learn more about my research program, then you can checkout my [gkapfham/research-bibliography](https://github.com/gkapfham/research-bibliography).

-For your quick reference, here is a reference for the paper:
+Here is a reference of the paper:

 > Gregory M. Kapfhammer, Chris J. Wright, and Phil McMinn.
 > Hitchhikers Need Free Vehicles!
 Shared Repositories for Statistical Analysis in SBST.